Science-Based Dog Training &

 To easily understand this jargon, know that Operant Conditioning uses positive & negative reinforcement (+R/-R) and positive & negative punishment (+P/-P).
 Positive and negative doesn't mean good and bad, nor does punishment mean abuse.
 Positive means to add something, negative means to remove something, and punishment simply means to stop or correct a behavior.
 Now if someone uses anger or nastiness, that's abusive and not connected with the concepts of training.

-Now that you know the basics, one of the best ways to train your dog is to use negative reinforcement followed by positive reinforcement.
-When you use leash pressure followed by praise and treats, you can teach your dog that an unpleasant feeling announces a nice event is coming, helping your dog learn to change an unwanted behavior into a wanted behavior.
-For example, you could turn the lights on and off, annoying everyone until you gain their attention, then announce that there is cake in the break room.
+Now that you know the basics, one of the best and most effective ways to train your dog is to use negative reinforcement followed by positive reinforcement, teaching your dog that something mildly unpleasant can announce that a nice event is coming.
+For example, you could turn the lights on and off, annoying everyone until you gain their attention, then announce that there is cake or pizza in the break room.
+So when you use leash pressure or social pressure, followed by praise and treats, you can help your dog learn to change unwanted behaviors into wanted behaviors.